sah2ed/til/docker/informix-container-inside-virtualbox-guest-os.md

-# Connect to Informix running inside Docker container running inside VirtualBox
+# Informix running inside Docker container running inside VirtualBox

 Needed to connect to an Informix server running inside a docker container.

 The docker container itself was being run inside a VirtualBox Ubuntu guest OS.

 ## Guest OS
-1. Start the Informix docker container and the Informix server.
+1.0.
+Start the Informix docker container and the Informix server.
 ```
 docker run -it --name informix -p 2021:2021 <namespace>/informix:<tag> /bin/bash
 oninit -vy
 ```

-2. Confirm that container port forwarding for the Informix server has been established.
+2.0.
+Confirm that container port forwarding for the Informix server has been established.
 ```
 sudo netstat -pant
 ```